cioltex/cs-go-shattered-plebs/README.md

 AW Covert replaces AWP for terrorists
 - $4400
 - same stats as the AWP, except:
-- - cycletime 0.96 instead of 1.455
+-- cycletime 0.96 instead of 1.455
-- - range modifier 0.90 instead of 0.99
+-- range modifier 0.90 instead of 0.99
-- - clip size from 10 to 6
+-- clip size from 10 to 6

 AUG
 - differentiated slightly more from SG
-- aim sights replaced with a sniper scope with fov 22 (aug/sg fov is 45, awp fov is 10)
+- aim sights replaced with a sniper scope with fov 23 (aug/sg fov is 45, awp fov is 10)
 - unscoped recoil magnitude from 24 to 32

 M249
-- recoil decreased by 20% (recoil angle variance 50 to 40, recoil magnitude from 25 to 20)
+- spraying penetrator
+- recoil unchanged
 - cycletime from 0.08 to 0.075 (750 RPM to 800 RPM)
+- penetration from 2 to 5

 NEGEV
 - $1700 to $2100
 - cycletime from 0.075 to 0.07 (800 RPM to 857 RPM)
 - recoil increased from zero (recoil angle alt 0 to 20, recoil angle variance alt 0 to 20)
+- penetration from 2 to 1

 SCAR-20
 - damage from 80 to 96